abra8888/abra8888/README.md

 - 👋 Hi, I’m @abra8888
 - 👀 I’m interested in Ethics hacking, Networking, Web development and Application development
 - 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects in same field or newone
-- 📫 How to reach me at a.bissforme@gmail.com
+- 📫 How to reach me at abrarstalha@gmail.com

 <!---
 abra8888/abra8888 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.